 - 1 tablespoon (15ml) juice from 1 lemon

-- 2 to 6 anchovy fillets (see note)
+- 2 oil-packed anchovy fillets, or more to taste, up to 6 fillets (see note)

 - 1 teaspoon (5ml) Worcestershire sauce (see note)

 - 2 medium cloves garlic, minced (about 2 teaspoons)